yujiri8/yujiri.xyz/reviews/halo.md

 I was younger than 10 when I first played Halo 1 with an older brother.
 I've played the games countless times over the years, and few other games are this dear to me.
 The immortal soundtrack is only one element of the masterpiece.

-Honestly, I wasn't sure about reviewing a game this old, but I think with the PC remasters, even Halo 1 will stay relevant for a long time.
+I wasn't sure about reviewing a game this old, but I think with the PC remasters, even Halo 1 will stay relevant for a long time.
 And recently (as of this writing) I've soloed Halo 1, Reach, 2, and 3 on legendary, so since I probably won't be doing that for the others, I want to give some closure to the experience by writing a review.

 The games I'll be talking about are only Halo 1, 2, 3, and Reach, because those are the only ones I replayed recently.
 Also, I've never played Halo on PC, only on Xbox.

 ## Design

-There is a single significant flaw with the core design, and this is something I didn't diagnose until playing Halo 3 singleplayer on legendary: *being too careful never gets you killed*.
+There is a single significant flaw with the core design, and this is something I didn't diagnose until near the end of my time with the series, my solo legendary Halo 3 run: *being too careful never gets you killed*.
 There are many exceptions (fighting Flood, keeping marines alive), but for most Covenant encounters, the more careful, the better, which means playing on legendary tends to be *very* tedious and not as interesting as playing on heroic because you don't get to do bold things.
 You just have to wait behind cover, pick someone off and then hide and recharge your shields, and repeat.

 In Halo 1, you have a recharging shield and non-recharging health.
 The split works out well because using your shields is part of good play but taking health damage is generally a mistake, so it acts as a sort of "mistake buffer".

 ## Story

 Halo 1-3 and Reach have good stories.
-It's hardly fair to criticize [the typical issues of sci-fi worldbuilding](/fiction/fake_sci-fi) in a work where the setting is an afterthought to the game, and other than that each game has a decent plot and the Arbiter in Halo 2 and 3 really enhances the story as the only character who really develops.
+It's hardly fair to criticize [the typical issues of sci-fi worldbuilding](/fiction/fake_sci-fi) in a work where the setting is an afterthought to the game, and other than that, each game has a decent plot.
+The Arbiter in Halo 2 and 3 really enhances the story as the only character who really develops.
 I really like how Halo 2 manages several different plot threads at once; multiple groups of characters drive change at the same time, instead of one group driving everything.
 The writers also understand the importance of killing characters.
 But that's all I'll say for now, since the story is the least remarkable aspect of these games.

 ## Balance

 The balance between weapons has never been great.
 In Halo 1, the Assault Rifle, Plasma Rifle, and Needler are pretty much irrelevant.
 Elite encounters on legendary revolve around the Plasma Pistol / human Pistol combo so much that it gets a bit boring.
-The Plasma Pistol is arguably overpowered because it's both a must-have against Elites and also perfectly good against Grunts and Jackals if you can pull the trigger fast enough.
+The Plasma Pistol is overpowered because it's both a must-have against Elites and also perfectly good against Grunts and Jackals if you can pull the trigger fast enough.

 In general, automatic weapons are underpowered in all Halo games.
 You almost always want a long-range, headshot capable weapon because headshots are so important, and a Plasma Pistol for your secondary because it's the only practical way to deal with Elites on legendary.
-Picking up a machine gun for a close-range encounter always left me underwhelmed by the damage they deal (dual wielding in Halo 2 and 3 makes them usable).
+Picking up a machine gun for a close-range encounter always left me underwhelmed by the damage they deal (dual wielding in Halo 2 and 3 makes them usable, but is not always available and has enough downsides that I rarely used it).

 In terms of enemies, one thing I like is that there isn't a strict hierarchy.
 Roughly, it's Grunt -> Jackal -> Elite -> Hunter, but Grunts can throw grenades and drive vehicles, which Jackals can't.
 I actually think Elites are generally more dangerous than Hunters by themselves, at least if you don't have the Elite combo, but Hunters make better support for other enemies because they'll come chase you out of cover, and generally can't be picked off from range.